 About the course

-You will teach in two different schools in both key stages; The Early Years Foundation Stage (EYFS) and Key Stage 1 (KS1), in order to achieve QTS. you will need to teach in both EYFS and KS1.
-The majority of the year you will be placed in your 'home' school with an additional shorter placement in the alternate key stage.
+You will teach in two different schools in both key stages; The Early Years Foundation Stage (EYFS) and Key Stage 1 (KS1).
+In order to achieve QTS you will need to teach in both EYFS and KS1.

-You will learn alongside experienced teachers in school, complimented by a series of training days and twilight sessions provided by the Bristol Early Years Teaching Consortium (BEYTC) and Cabot Learning Federation (CLF).
+You will learn alongside experienced teachers in school, complimented by a series of training days and twilight sessions provided by the Bristol Early Years Teaching Alliance (BEYTSA) and Cabot Learning Federation (CLF).

 - A rigorous and quality assured ITT model that will equip you with the skills, knowledge and expertise to become an outstanding teacher